Pseuduvaria coriacea: Description

-It is a tree reaching 5 meters in height.
-Its elliptical to oval, thick, leathery leaves are 24-44 by 6-14 centimeters.
+It is a tree reaching 5 m in height.
+Its elliptical to oval, thick, leathery leaves are 24-44 cm by 6-14 cm.
 The leaves have heart-shaped bases and rounded to tapering tips.
 The leaves are hairless on their upper and lower surfaces except for the midrib which is densely hairy on the lower surface.
-The leaves have 16-26 pairs of secondary veins emanating from their midribs.
-Its densely hairy petioles are 4-9 by 2–5.5 millimeters with a groove on their upper side.
+The leaves have 16–26 pairs of secondary veins emanating from their midribs.
+Its densely hairy petioles are 4–9 by 2–5.5 millimeters with a groove on their upper side.
 Its Inflorescences are organized on short peduncles.
-Each inflorescence has up to 1-2 flowers.
-Each flower is on a densely hairy pedicel that is 4-7 by 0.5-2 millimeters.
+Each inflorescence has up to 1–2 flowers.
+Each flower is on a densely hairy pedicel that is 4–7 by 0.5–2 millimeters.
 The flowering pedicels have a medial, densely hairy bract that is 1.5 millimeters long.The flowers are unisexual or hermaphroditic.
 Its flowers have 3 triangular sepals, that are 3.5 by 3 millimeters.
 The sepals are hairless on their upper surface, densely hairy on their lower surface, and have fine hairs on their margins.
 Its 6 petals are arranged in two rows of 3.
-The oval to elliptical, outer petals are 4-6 by 5–6.5 millimeters with hairless upper surfaces and densely hairy lower surfaces.
+The oval to elliptical, outer petals are 4–6 by 5–6.5 millimeters with hairless upper surfaces and densely hairy lower surfaces.
 The outer petals are dark purple-brown.
-The oval inner petals have a 0.5-1 millimeter long claw at their base and a 4-7 by 4–7.5 millimeter blade.
+The oval inner petals have a 0.5–1 millimeter long claw at their base and a 4–7 by 4–7.5 millimeter blade.
 The inner petals have pointed tips and flat bases.
 The red-orange inner petals are smooth on their upper surface and densely hairy on their lower surface.
-Male flowers have up to 70 stamens that are 0.6-0.9 by 0.5-0.9 millimeters.
-Hermaphroditic flowers have up to 23 stamens that are 0.6-0.9 by 0.5-0.9 millimeters and up to 11 carpels that are 2-2.4 by 1-.14 millimeters.
-Each carpel has 4-10 ovules arranged in two rows.
-Fruit are on sparsely hairy pedicels that are 4-11 by 2.4 millimeters.
-The fruit occur in clusters of 4-8 monocarps.
-The mature monocarps are oval to ellipsoidal and 13-30 by 8-30 millimeters.
+Male flowers have up to 70 stamens that are 0.6–0.9 by 0.5–0.9 millimeters.
+Hermaphroditic flowers have up to 23 stamens that are 0.6–0.9 by 0.5–0.9 millimeters and up to 11 carpels that are 2–2.4 by 1–.14 millimeters.
+Each carpel has 4–10 ovules arranged in two rows.
+Fruit are on sparsely hairy pedicels that are 4–11 by 2.4 millimeters.
+The fruit occur in clusters of 4–8 monocarps.
+The mature monocarps are oval to ellipsoidal and 13–30 by 8–30 millimeters.
 The mature, orange monocarps are smooth and covered in hair.
-Each monocarp has around 4-10 seeds arranged in two rows.
-The smooth, hemi-spherical seeds are 9.5-13.5 by 6–9.5 by 2.5-5 millimeters.
+Each monocarp has around 4–10 seeds arranged in two rows.
+The smooth, hemi-spherical seeds are 9.5–13.5 by 6–9.5 by 2.5–5 millimeters.